 - Include stretching and relaxation exercises

 Staying active is important — and so is eating healthy foods.
-Each day, eat several servings of whole grains, fruits, vegetables, and calcium-rich foods, such as milk, yogurt, and cheese.
+Each day, eat several servings of whole grains, fruits, vegetables, protein, and calcium-rich foods, such as milk, yogurt, and cheese.
 Cut down on fatty foods, sugar, and salt.
-The pregnancy and breastfeeding food guide at MyPlate.
+See the pregnancy and breastfeeding food guide at https://www.choosemyplate.gov/moms-pregnancy-breastfeeding.
 The Daily Food Plan for Moms can help you select healthy meals options.
 Some women find that eating more small meals throughout the day is more comfortable than trying to eat 3 regular-sized meals a day.

 If you need more information about breastfeeding, the CDC has a parent portal.

 For more parenting info and updated links, visit jitp.info.
 For more information about your baby’s development visit https://www.youtube.com/watch?v=VEH2ev_JpVg adapted from Healthy Women Infants and Children.